vslokesh05/Car_Sales_Database_Management_System-Database-Solution/README.md

 Web App
 -------
-- The code for the web page "app.py" is included in the project module.
+- The code for the Ib page "app.py" is included in the project module.